Skip to the main content

 • Apply braces or artificial limbs

-• Lead or participate in group exercise or activity classes
+• Lead or participate in group exercises or activity classes

 • Monitor patients during treatments, individual activities, and exercise classes

-Physical therapist assistants also adjust and monitor equipment.
+Physical therapist assistants also perform clerical tasks and adjust and monitor equipment.
 They may:

 • Prepare treatment areas and electrotherapy equipment for use by physiotherapists